Player-0ne/Hactool-GUI-macOS/README.md

 property hactool : "hactool"

 P.S.
+I am not the author of hactool.
+My application is just a shell for this utility.
+Link to the original hactool utility. by SciresM - https://github.com/SciresM/hactool

+P.S.P.
 I checked the unpacking of all firmware files from 1.0.0 to 8.1.0 and everything works.
 I did not have the patience to unpack manually before that...